Materials-Consortia/OPTIMADE/optimade.rst

 However, if :query-param:`api_hint` is not provided, the implementation SHOULD serve (or redirect to) its preferred version of the API (i.e., the lastest, most mature, and stable version).
 In this case, that version MUST also be the first version in the response of the :endpoint:`versions` endpoint (see section `Versions Endpoint`_).

-    **For implementers**: Before enabling access to the API on unversioned base URLs, implementers are advised to consider that an upgrade of the major version of the API served this way may change the behaviors of associated endpoints in ways that are not backward compatible.
+    **For implementers**: Before enabling access to the API on unversioned base URLs, implementers are advised to consider that an upgrade of the major version of the API served this way can change the behaviors of associated endpoints in ways that are not backward compatible.

 Version Negotiation
 -------------------